-The aim of Train Performance Management is to build an international common system and international common procedures which enables a corridor organization to measure, analyse (raw data, weak points, operational information ...) and take actions to improve train performance along corridor lines.
+The aim of Train Performance Management is to build an international common system and international common procedures which enables a corridor organization to measure, analyse (raw data, weak points, operational information ...) and take actions to improve train performance along the corridor lines.
 TPM follows a process on international rail traffic and relations to prepare the base for its improvements.
 These improvements produce benefits for all involved parties within international rail transports, for instance getting more efficiency on rail transport.
 This will be:

 - Improved competitiveness for RUs

 - Optimized use of capacity for IMs

-- Shifting transports form road to rail
+- Shifting transports from road to rail

-In consequence, this supports the target of the European Commission to shift traffic from road to rail.
+In consequence, this supports the modal shift target of the European Commission.